peteash10/bugpowder/README.md

 *pete@peteashton.com*

 <div style="border:3px solid red; padding: 5px;">

-At some point I will need to get a budget A3 scanner.
+At some point I will need to get a budget A3 scanner. <br>
 If you can advise me on which to buy and where to get one from, please get in touch!

 </div>

 ## Info